rosen-bridge/rosenet/.changeset/eighty-news-peel.md

 ---
-"@rosen-bridge/rosenet-node": minor
+'@rosen-bridge/rosenet-node': minor
 ---

-add `getDiscoveredPeers` to public APIs for gettting a list of discovered peer ids
+Add `getDiscoveredPeers` to public APIs for gettting a list of discovered peer ids